Skip to main content

 Engaged Users

-The report also contains a row with social engagement.
+The report also includes a section on social engagement.

 Engaged users: users who have commented, liked, or watched a page or blog post.
 With the standard privacy setting, you can see their full names and the date and time of their last visit by clicking the three dots.